-Katherine is a member of the Conference of Circuit Court Clerks and is a member of the Maryland Circuit Court Clerks’ Association where she has served as President-Elect, Vice President and Secretary of that Association.
+Katherine is Chair of the Conference of Circuit Court Clerks and is a member of the Maryland Circuit Court Clerks’ Association where she has served as President, Vice President and Secretary of that Association.
 Katherine also serves on the Clerk’s Legislative Review Committee which reviews and provides input in any pending and passed legislation.
 She is a long-standing member of the Mid-Atlantic Association for Court Management (MAACM) since 1999.
-In 2011, through MAACM, she successfully completed a 5 year certificate program with the Michigan State University Judicial Administration program and received a certificate in Judicial Administration.
-In October, 2015 she graduated from the Institute for Court Management (ICM) program through the National Center for State Courts.
+In 2011, through MAACM, she successfully completed a 5-year certificate program with the Michigan State University Judicial Administration program and received a certificate in Judicial Administration.
+In 2015 she graduated from the Institute for Court Management (ICM) program through the National Center for State Courts.
 Through that program she received the title of Certified Court Executive and Certified Court Manager.
 She is a faculty instructor with the Institute for Court Management program teaching case management courses to Judiciary employees.

 A member of Queen Anne’s County Circuit Court’s Executive team, the previous clerk, Scott MacGlashan, appointed Katherine to be the project manager for Queen Anne’s County’s implementation of the state-wide case management system called Maryland Electronic Courts, also known as MDEC.
 She remains actively involved in MDEC processes as it continues to roll-out to other jurisdictions across Maryland.
 Katherine serves as the clerk representative of the 2nd Judicial Circuit on the State-wide MDEC User Focus Group and is a member of the Major Projects Committee for the Judiciary.

 See more about Katherine Hager on the MD Manual Online.